Quiet Luxury

 La Ligne

 If your love for Sézane starts and ends with the knitwear, La Ligne is your new obsession.
-Founded by former Vogue editors, this brand is dedicated to the humble stripe and the perfect knit.
-Their "Marin" sweater is as iconic as Sézane's Gaspard, and the quality is exceptional, with knits running $195-$450.
-It’s a higher price point, but the focus is on true investment pieces.
+Founded by former Vogue editors, dedicated to the humble stripe and the perfect knit.
+Their Marin sweater is as iconic as Sézane's Gaspard.
+Knits from $195-$450 — a higher price point for true investment pieces.

 Shop Lalignenyc Now